 Click a VM group.

-To change other options in the Settings area, click Edit.
+To edit other settings, in the Settings area, click Edit.

 No. of readers: Set the number of readers to control how many parallel read operations can be launched during backups.

-File system and application consistent: An application consistent backup quiesces the file system and applications while performing the backup.
+File system and application consistent: Quiesces the file system and applications while performing the backup.

-Transport mode: Select one of the following options:
+Transport mode for VMware: Select one of the following options:

 Auto: The transport mode is selected automatically based on the backup environment: